totalslacker-civ6mods/Historical-Victories/README.md

    - Have the most culture

 ### CIVILIZATION_PERSIA
-1. The Immortals : None
+1. The Immortals : < 450BC
    - Own 5 Immortal units
    - Kill 10 units with the Immortal unit
    - Occupy 3 capital cities
-2. Achaemenid Architecture : None
+2. Achaemenid Architecture : < 330BC
    - Build the Apadana wonder
    - Build 5 Pairidaeza improvements
 3. King of Kings : None